docksal/docksal/docs/content/core/volumes.md

 ## DOCKSAL_VOLUMES

-`DOCKSAL_VOLUMES` value changes the driver option for Docker volumes mentioned above, and also affects some additional `fin` behavior.
+`DOCKSAL_VOLUMES` value changes the driver option for project volumes mentioned above, and also affects some additional `fin` behavior.

 ### bind